BlackHart98/blunt/README.md

 # Avatre
-A very ambitious  task to reverse engineer RascalMPL
+> *A very ambitious  task to reverse engineer RascalMPL*

+**Avatre** is a meta-programming language for syntax definition, code analysis, and code generation.